Fitness Volt

 Brandon made his third appearance on the Olympia stage in 2018.
 This would see him realizing his full potential to win the Men’s Physique division’s title and prove himself to be the best in the world.

 While he would not retain that title in 2019, dropping to fourth place, Hendrickson was not deterred.
-He tightened his package up again, and won the 2020 Mr. Olympia, and has the potential to keep a long reign as champion.
+He tightened his package up again, and won the 2020, 2021 Mr. Olympia.
+He placed 2nd in both 2022 and 2023 Mr. Olympia.

 Brandon Hendrickson 4